alexcano98/TERA-routing-HOTI-2025-reproducibility/README.md

 ## 📁 Repository Structure

-* `caminos-lib/` — My fork of the [caminos-lib](https://github.com/nakacristo/caminos-lib) library to simulate interconnection networks.
+* `caminos-lib/` — A fork of [caminos-lib](https://github.com/nakacristo/caminos-lib) for simulating interconnection networks.
-* `caminos/` — Small application which implements my caminos-lib library to run simulations.
+- `caminos/` — A lightweight application that uses `caminos-lib` to run simulations.
-* `simulation_files/` — Config files for reproducing our experiments.
-Each directory corresponds to a different experiment in the paper.
-Each directory contains several simulations.
+- `simulation_files/` — Configuration files for reproducing our experiments.
+Each subdirectory corresponds to a different experiment from the paper and contains multiple simulations.
 * `USAGE.md` — Full usage & configuration documentation
 * `README.md` — Project overview (this file)